 Open the NINLARO® (ixazomib) Package With Confidence

-NINLARO comes in a type of package you may not have experience with.
-This experience guide contains step-by-step instructions for handling your NINLARO package and capsules.
+NINLARO comes in 2.3 mg, 3 mg, and 4 mg doses, all with similar packaging that you may not have used before.
+Follow these step-by-step instructions for safely handling your NINLARO package and capsules.